nullivex/object-manage/README.md

 * Update dependencies
 * Fix security vulnerabilities in dependencies
 * Node requirement changes to 4.x or greater
+* Remove the ability to use `merge-recursive` from the core package as it contains a security vulnerability and the author has not published a fix.

 ### 1.0.0
 * Update dependencies